kuzzleio/documentation/src/core/1/guides/essentials/secrets-vault/index.md

   - manual encryption of this file with a password,
   - adding the encrypted file to the repository,
   - automatic decryption of the file when Kuzzle starts,
-  - exposure of secrets in the context of plugins.
+  - exposing the secrets in the context of plugins.

 Thus, the only secret that it is necessary to communicate to the rest of his team is the encryption password of this file.